Leaving the country soon? There are several different methods for accessing money abroad, and each has both pros and cons.

 Other Tips for Accessing Money Abroad

 Take photos or make photocopies of the front and back of every debit/credit card you will take overseas.
 Leave a set of copies with a family member and take a set abroad with you.
 Keep these copies separate from the cards themselves.
 In the event of accidental loss or theft, you will still have the the 800 number to call and the card number, expiration date, and security code.

 While you are out and about, carry only the card and amount of cash that you will need that day.
 Keep your other debit/credit cards in a safe place, and always leave behind at least one card and some cash in case your purse or wallet is stolen.

-Want to know more about study abroad?
-Click here to read all my tips and tricks about studying and living abroad!
-Or read about different countries where I have studied and lived abroad, such as India, Guatemala, Costa Rica and Morocco!
+Want more tips for your travels?
+Check out some of my latest blog posts on finding cheap flights, health and safety abroad, dealing with harassment, the best travel apps, and packing for study abroad!
+And you can click here to see all of my tips and tricks for travel!
+Or, if you prefer, you can read about the different countries where I have studied and lived abroad, such as India, Guatemala, Costa Rica and Morocco!